MarcinOrlowski/laravel-api-response-builder/README.md

 ## Why should I use it? ##

- `ResponseBuilder` is written with REST API developers in mind, which mainly means its features are designed to simplify work of API developers like you, with simple API, multiple use-cases covered, optional on-the-fly data conversion, localization support, automatic error message building).
-But structure of produced JSON responses is desinged with **your** users in mind, in the way that allows them consume your responses easily - they get strict and predictable JSON structure with all the fields they may need to consume your response without a hassle or special cases.
-You are even covered in case of problems as provided Exception
+ `ResponseBuilder` is written for REST API developers by REST API developer and is based on my long lasting experiencde on both
- Handler will ensure your API still talk JSON (and not HTML) if unexpected occurs.
+ "sides" (API dev and API consumer) of variety of REST APIs.
+Lightweight, with simple to use public methods, covering multiple potential use-cases, on-the-fly data conversion, localization support, automatic error message building, support for chainged APIs and (hopefuly) exhaustive documentation.
+But that's not all!
+The JSON structure produced by `ResponseBuilder` is desinged with **users of your API** in mind, which helps them easily deal with your API with ease.
+They get simple, well defined and predictable JSON structure responses with all the fields needed to consume it without any unnecessary a hassle nor other trickery.
+You are even covered in case of emergency as provided Exception Handler ensures your API keeps talking JSON (and not HTML) to its clients if case of any unexpected and unhandled exception.

- And as a bonus, you get useful traits to cover your whole `ResponseBuilder` related configuration and files with unit tests.
+ Did I mention, you also get testing traits that would automatically cover your whole `ResponseBuilder` related code with unit tests with just a few lines of code?

 ## Usage examples ##